 - 1. The number or proportion of LEP persons eligible to be served or likely to be encountered by a program, activity, or service; - 2.
 The frequency with which LEP individuals come in contact with the program; - 3.
 The nature and importance of the program, activity, or service provided by RIDOT to people's lives; and - 4.
-The resources available to the Division and costs.
+The resources available to RIDSP and costs.

-In FFY 2021, the Division of Statewide Planning revised the LEP Plan.
+In 2023, RIDSP revised the LEP Plan.
 To carry out this effort, an updated four-factor analysis was performed, utilizing USDOT methodology and guidance, along with updates to the LEP populations and maps.